-We have audited the accompanying statement of net position available for benefits of the Bloomwell 529 Education Savings Plan (the Plan) which is part of the Nebraska Educational Savings Plan Trust (the Trust), as of December 31, 2021, and the related statement of changes in net position available for benefits, investment summary, investment detail, and related notes to the financial statements, which collectively comprise the Plan's basic financial statements as listed in the table of contents for the year ended December 31, 2021.
+We have audited the accompanying statement of fiduciary net position of the Bloomwell 529 Education Savings Plan (the Plan) which is part of the Nebraska Educational Savings Plan Trust (the Trust), as of December 31, 2022, and the related statement of changes in fiduciary net position, and related notes to the financial statements, which collectively comprise the Plan's basic financial statements as listed in the table of contents for the year ended December 31, 2022.

-In our opinion, the accompanying financial statements, including the investment summary and investment detail, present fairly, in all material respects, the respective net position of the Plan, as of December 31, 2021, and the respective changes in net position available for benefits, investment summary, investment detail, and related notes to the financial statements for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements, present fairly, in all material respects, the respective fiduciary net position of the Plan, as of December 31, 2022, and the respective changes in fiduciary net position, and related notes to the financial statements for the year then ended in accordance with accounting principles generally accepted in the United States of America.